-- BETAs complete four weeks of training in August and receive consistent support throughout the school year.
+- BETAs complete four weeks of onboarding in August and receive consistent support throughout the school year.

 - While they are not the lead teacher in the classroom, BETAs are responsible for many of the same things, including attending meetings, preparing for lessons, tutoring, grading, attending school events, and making parent phone calls.

 - Bachelor’s Degree.
-You must have received your bachelor’s degree from an accredited college or university by the first day of Blue Engine’s summer training institute in August.
+You must have received your bachelor’s degree from an accredited college or university by the first day of Blue Engine’s summer onboarding in August.

 - 2.50 Minimum GPA (undergrad).
 You must have a cumulative 2.50 GPA on a 4.00 scale from an accredited college or university upon graduation.